 - water needs to easily drain off the screen.

 - at the bottom of the screen.

 - sensitivity.

+- suboptimal dry and water performance.

-A vertical flush mounted touchscreen is best for applications where
+• A vertical flush mounted touchscreen is best for applications where

 • A shallow recess of a few millimeters for the touchscreen may result in a water meniscus forming and clinging to the edges of the screen, and a larger protruding bezel can allow water to become trapped and pool